digrouz/docker-alp-ghostio/README.md

 This variable is not mandatory and specifies the group id that will be set to run the application.
 It has default value `10010`.

+### `DOCKUPGRADE`

+This variable is not mandatory and specifies if the container has to launch software update at startup or not.
+Valid values are `0` and `1`.
+It has default value `1`.

 ## Notes

 * The docker entrypoint will upgrade operating system at each startup.
+To disable this feature, just add `-e DOCKUPGRADE=0` at container creation.